AndriiHeonia/hull/README.md

 ## Params
 * 1st param - array of coordinates in format: [[x1, y1], [x2, y2], ..., [xn, yn]];
 * 2nd param - tolerance.
 The value of the cutoff boundaries.
 Lesser tolerance - thinning shape.
-Large tolerance - convex hull.
+Too large tolerance - convex hull.

 ## How it works